-Welcome to MUSICAL JOURNEY owned by Noriko, a Master’s level board-certified music therapist and neurologic music therapist with 16 years of clinical experience.
+Welcome to MUSICAL JOURNEY owned by Dr. Noriko Nakamura, a PhD-level board-certified music therapist and neurologic music therapist with 18 years of clinical experience.

 What is neurologic music therapy (NMT)?